MZHeader/MZHeader.github.io/_posts/2023-11-25-reversing-async-rats.md

    } catch { }
 ```

-2 PEs are present as Hex bytes within the $serv and $Data variables, these values are loaded directory into memory, so neither of them are written to disk.
+2 PEs are present as Hex within the $serv and $Data variables, these values are loaded directory into memory, so neither of them are written to disk.

 By taking these Hex values, replacing @ and with 0, and downloading to a file, we can analyse the 2 PEs further.